Most older adults don’t need much help from others.

 Just don’t forget to address your self-care, ok?

-And, if you’d like to get some extra help and guidance, then consider enrolling in the Helping Older Parents Bootcamp.
+And, if you’d like to get some extra help and guidance, then I hope you’ll consider joining me in our Helping Older Parents Membership Community!

-Here’s some of the feedback I got from the first group of participants:
+Here’s some of the feedback I got from people who went through the Bootcamp:

 “All of this was so helpful: legal issues to plan for, how to deal with driving concerns, how to care for an aging person, how to take care of myself, that it’s okay to take care of myself or have other priorities, that others have similar struggles, how to prioritize, how to build trust with my mom in her cognitive state…I can’t really think of one thing I would change.
 You made the format very user-friendly and professional.